SqueezerIO/squeezer/docs/cloud/aws/events/sns.md

 ---
-title: AWS - Events - SNS events
+title: AWS - Events - SNS
 ---

 ## Add a new SNS topic resource